erigil/quicced/README.md

 - Template system

 ## Known Bugs
-- KDE Plasma crashes in VirtualBox
+- KDE Plasma crashes in VirtualBox (KDE Plasma specific, but still useful info.)
 - Linux Compatibility may cause issues if run more than once.
-- WPrefs fails to launch in Window Maker **Workaround: execute the following in the terminal to launch it**\
+- WPrefs fails to launch in Window Maker (Window Maker specific, but still useful info.) **Workaround: execute the following in the terminal to launch it**\
 `/usr/local/GNUstep//Applications/WPrefs.app/WPrefs`

 ## Questions That Will Eventually Get Asked